sohaibchachar/Intelligent_Traffic_Light_Control/README.md

 - **Sohaib Chachar** (33%): Replicated and analyzed IntelliLight experiments, performance metrics, visualizations
 - **Andrew Aquino** (33%): Environmental setup, experimental extensions, discount factor analysis, real-world data implementation

-## License

-This project is based on the IntelliLight research paper and uses code from the original repository.
-Please refer to the original repository licenses for usage terms.

 ## Acknowledgments